weepower/wee-module/README.md

 Get started with Wee using one of these methods:

 * [Download the latest release](https://github.com/weepower/wee-module/archive/master.zip) or
-* Clone the repository from `git clone git://github.com/weepower/wee-module/wee.git` or
+* Clone the repository from `git clone git://github.com/weepower/wee-module.git`

 ## Bugs

 Have a bug or a feature request?
 [Open a new issue](https://github.com/weepower/wee-module/issues).
-To view the working Wee todo list check out our public [Trello board](https://trello.com/b/7KbnQra9/wee).
+To view the working Wee to-do list check out our public [Trello board](https://trello.com/b/7KbnQra9/wee).

 ## Versioning

 Wee adheres to [Semantic Versioning](http://semver.org/) in the form of MAJOR.MINOR.PATCH.
-Regardless of version we always recommend you thoroughly review the [changelog](https://github.com/weepower/wee-module/blob/development/CHANGELOG.md) before updating.
+Regardless of version we always recommend you thoroughly review the [changelog](https://github.com/weepower/wee-module/blob/master/CHANGELOG.md) before updating

 ## Community